-The quicker we shovel down a meal, the less time we give our bodies to register fullness Eating slowly increases the postprandial response of the anorexigenic gut hormones, peptide YY and glucagon-like peptide-1.
-Kokkinos, A., le Roux, CW., Alexiadou, K., et al. Athens University Medical School, Athens, Greece.
-The Journal of Clinical Endocrinology and Metabolism 2010 Jan;95(1):333-7. .
-Since it takes about 20 minutes for the brain to get the message that dinner’s been served, it’s best to go for a walk or sit down and chat with friends before dishing up seconds or eyeing the dessert table.
+Like we've mentioned, the quicker we eat a meal, the less time we give our bodies to register fullness.Eating slowly increases the postprandial response of the anorexigenic gut hormones, peptide YY and glucagon-like peptide-1.
+Kokkinos A, le Roux CW, Alexiadou K. The Journal of clinical endocrinology and metabolism, 2009, Oct.;95(1):1945-7197.
+Since it takes about 20 minutes for the brain to get the message that dinner’s been served, it’s best to go for a walk or chat with friends before dishing up seconds.

-13. Take it easy on simple carbs.
+13. Take it easy on the white stuff.